Reading

 How are we trying to achieve this?

-Reading is one of our three teaching and learning priorities this year.
 Here are some of our current initiatives:

-Weekly Lesson A reading sessions (Year 7-9) use First News articles to engage students in current affairs and build cultural capital; give students an opportunity to read aloud and listen to modelled reading by their Lesson A tutors; and check their understanding of reading non-fiction through a range of interactive quizzes and activities.
+Fortnightly Lesson A reading sessions (Year 7-9) use First News articles to engage students in current affairs and build cultural capital; give students an opportunity to read aloud and listen to modelled reading by their Lesson A tutors; and check their understanding of reading non-fiction through a range of interactive quizzes and activities.

 Disciplinary literacy is demonstrated across the curriculum so that reading is a focus in all subject areas and is specific to that subject; for example, how you read like a geographer is very different to reading like a mathematician.
-Each faculty area has a nominated Reading Champions who supports their faculty to ensure reading is part of every lesson, students see the value in it and students are supported to read aloud.
+Each faculty area has a nominated Reading Champion who supports their faculty to ensure reading is part of every lesson, students see the value in it and students are supported to read aloud.
 Every lesson is a lesson where reading is expected, encouraged, and rewarded.

 Reading days happen throughout the year and consist of author visits, book fairs, starters in lessons to demonstrate reading skills across the curriculum and much more.